by George Loveridge | | Add as preferred source on Google | 4,4 / 5,0 | Reading time: 5 min

 More Information

-When looking at guitar harmonies, Thin Lizzy are one of the bands that do it most frequently.
+When looking at guitar harmonies, Thin Lizzy is one of the bands that do it most frequently.
 As a result, they’re one of the best.
 With Garry Moore laying down the bulk of this riff, you know you’re in good hands.

 Another notable Thin Lizzy track with effortless harmonies is the solo from The Boys Are Back In Town.
-Although, this rendition features a three part harmony.
+Although this rendition features a three-part harmony.
 Whereby there are three guitars playing at once, essentially playing an entire chord together.
 The result?
 One massive memorable sound.

 Affiliate Links